The Bankrate promise

 - General warranty deed: As a homebuyer, a general warranty deed is the preferred option.
 That’s because it provides assurances that you are receiving the property free of any present or past title defects or claims.
 This is the highest level of protection a buyer can receive when property ownership is transferred.

 - Special warranty deed: On the other hand, a special warranty deed only provides limited protection to the buyer — it ensures only that the seller has not negatively impacted the property’s title during their period of ownership.

 Let’s say you receive a warranty deed from someone who owned a piece of property from 2017 to 2022.
 Later, someone who owned the property before that timeframe claims he or she still owns it.
 If you have a general warranty deed, you’d be protected.
 With a special warranty deed, your options are limited, and you may be vulnerable to past liabilities like this one.

 Both of these types of warranty deeds, however, are better than a quitclaim deed, which offers no real protection to the buyer at all.

 Does a warranty deed mean you own the property?

-A warranty deed doesn’t technically mean you own the property; it means that the previous owner made you a guarantee that he or she owned it outright and that no one else can claim they are owed any money.
-The official evidence of your ownership of the property is the title.
+A warranty deed is not the document that signifies official, legal ownership of a property.
+Rather, it indicates that the previous owner made you a guarantee that he or she owned the property outright and that no one else can claim they are owed any money.
+The official evidence of your ownership of the property is the title, not the warranty deed.

 How to get a warranty deed